Payment Technology Solutions: Business Guide

 What Are Payment Technology Solutions?

 Every card transaction passes through multiple systems before money lands in your bank account.
-Here's what's working behind the scenes:
+Here is what works behind the scenes:

 • Payment processors: Route transactions between merchants and card networks.
 Major processors include Fiserv, Global Payments, and TSYS.